AdobeDocs/certification.en/help/certifications/restart-program.md

 **Restart your certification**

-The Adobe Audience Manager Business Practitioner expert restart exam ADS-E826 is free, open book, and un-proctored.
+The Adobe Audience Manager Business Practitioner Expert Restart exam ADS-E826 is free, open book, and non-proctored.
 You may take the exam up to three times.
 If you are unsuccessful after the third attempt, you must wait **30 days** to try again.
-Failure to comply might result in your certification being revoked.
+Failure to comply may result in your certification being revoked.

 <a href="https://www.certmetrics.com/adobe/candidate/caveon_sso_adobe.aspx?ssoLogin=true&eid=ADS-E82" target="_blank" class="spectrum-Button spectrum-Button--fill spectrum-Button--accent spectrum-Button--sizeM is-margin-bottom-big-big at-element-click-tracking" style="background-color:#1473E6">